-B7: CATERING
+B8: CATERING

-The School provides a full catering service in association with Holroyd Howe, a leading provider of school meals to the independent school sector.
+The School provides a full catering service in association with IFG Independent.
 Boarders are provided with breakfast, lunch and supper six days a week, with mid-morning and tea-time snacks during the week.
 On Sunday, brunch is served until 12.30pm and supper is served at 6pm.

 Day students may elect to take lunch every day as well as mid-morning and tea-time snacks.
-The charge for lunches for day students is £3.00 per day.
 Day students who wish to have supper (or breakfast) on an occasional basis must sign up in their boarding-houses well in advance, and at the latest by morning registration of the day in question.
-Unless previously notified, these meals will be charged to parents on the school bill (£3 for supper; £1.50 for breakfast).
+Unless previously notified, these meals will be charged to parents on the school bill (£3 for supper).
 Alternatively, day students may bring a packed lunch.